hlavacs/ViennaEntityComponentSystem/README.md

 * my_namespace::VecsIterator<...>
 * my_namespace::VecsRange<...>

-As can be seen, you can declare partitions (which are represented by *my_namespace::PARTITION*) in arbitrary namespaces.
+As can be seen, you can declare partitions represented by *my_namespace::PARTITION* in arbitrary namespaces.
+The macro simply does something like this:

+    using PARTITION = vtll::type_list<MyEntityTypeList, MyEntityTagMap, MyTableSizeMap, MyTableLayoutMap>;

+So a partition is uniquely identified by a type list that holds all given macro parameters, independent of the namespace it is declared in.
+Two identical *PARTITION* types thus result in the same partition.
+Two *PARTITION* types that differ in any way lead to two completely separated VECS partitions that do not share any data with each other.

 The first parameter in the macro *VECS_DECLARE_PARTITION* that was left out in the example is a partition name, which would be inserted between "Vecs" and the class type.

-By using names and different entity lists, you can declare different partitions for VECS.
+By using different names and different entity lists, you can declare different partitions for VECS.
 For instance, if you want to use VECS in your core game engine, for some other partition *MySystemEntityTypeList* you could set

     namespace my_namespace {
       VECS_DECLARE_PARTITION(System, MySystemEntityTypeList, MySystemEntityTagMap, MySystemTableSizeMap, MySystemTableLayoutMap);